 Forming a Team to Measure Intervention Effectiveness

 The work of reviewing Tier 2 and Tier 3 data at the student level is usually done by an Intervention Data Analysis Team (DAT).
-This team typically meets every 6 weeks for academic interventions and every 3 weeks for behavior/social emotional learning (SEL) meetings to review individual students’ progress.
+This team typically meets every 6 weeks for academic interventions and every 3 weeks for social-emotional behavior (SEB) meetings to review individual students’ progress.
 The Intervention DAT includes the person doing the intervention and someone who has training in data analysis.

 Based on the data, they evaluate the effectiveness of the intervention, determine whether the intervention should be continued, adjusted, or exited, and specify any action items.
 Input is typically provided by the parents and the classroom teacher, and the decisions they make are shared with other stakeholders.